laempy/pyoints/README.md

 ## External Depencencies

-**Pointspy** binds following external libraries as required by some of the python dependencies.
+**Pyoints** binds following external libraries as required by some of the python dependencies.